Pertussis (Whooping Cough)

 The most effective way to prevent pertussis is through vaccination.
 Pertussis vaccines are recommended for people of all ages.
 There are two kinds of vaccines used today to protect against pertussis, both of which are combined with vaccines for other diseases:

 In addition to vaccination, practicing good hygiene is recommended to prevent the spread of respiratory illnesses, including pertussis.
-To practice good hygiene you should:
+You should:

 • Cover your mouth and nose with a tissue when you cough or sneeze.